ropensci/roweb3/content/blog/2025-04-28-news-april-2025/index.md

 ### CI: Pin the R version if using renv

 A good tip by Christophe Dervieux in our [Slack workspace](https://contributing.ropensci.org/resources.html#channels): If you use renv to freeze dependencies in continuous integration, you should pin the R version to what's been used to build the renv's lockfile.
-You should update (and check) everything at once, when at all: the R versions and package versions.
+The lets you update (and check) everything at once: the R versions and package versions.

 ## Last words